Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests

-We remark that this definition of the class $\cont$ is different than the one given in the introduction (intuitive description of the $\{0,1\}$-model).
+We remark that this definition of the class $\cont$ is different than the one given in the introduction (which is the intuitive description of the $\{0,1\}$-model below).
 In \cref{sec:Continuous}, we show that these definitions coincide.
-In the next paragraphs, we describe particular instances of continuous trees.
+In the next sections, we describe particular instances of continuous forests.